 You can request a desktop to run GUI applications without the issues of X11 forwarding.
 To access a virtual desktop on Atlas, click the "Interactive Apps" dropdown menu and select "Atlas Desktop" from the Desktops section of the menu:

 On the Desktop parameters page, you need to specify what Slurm Account, Partition, and QOS to run the desktop under, as this will run as a job through the resource manager and scheduler.
-There will also be fields for users to select how long they need the desktop, as well as how many nodes and processors should be allocated for the session:
+There will also be fields for users to select how long they need the desktop, as well as how many nodes and processors should be allocated for the session.
+Finally, an "Additional Slurm Parameters" field allows users to specify any additional parameters that may be needed and are not part of the provided fields:

 After entering in the necessary parameters for the batch job, click "Launch" to put the session into the scheduling queue.
 You will be taken to the "Interactive Sessions" page, which contains a list of all queued and running sessions that the user has.
 The virtual desktop that was just launched will have an entry in the queued state until a spot is freed and the scheduler is able to start the job: